FullSwingGolf/lm-connect-sdk-ios/README.md

 # lm-connect-sdk-ios
 iOS SDK for discovering and connecting to FullSwing Kit devices over BLE.
 This repository contains demonstration projects for integrating the SDK.
 Both a Swift and an Objective C iOS project are provided here.
+In order to connect you must first request an AccountId and AccountKey from Full Swing Golf.

+The following data is provided per shot:
+* Club Speed - mph
+* Ball Speed - mph
+* Smash Factor
+* Attack Angle - degrees
+* Club Path - degrees
+* Vertical Launch Angle - degrees
+* Horizontal Launch Angle - degrees (negative is left, positive is right)
+* Face Angle - degrees
+* Spin Rate - rpm
+* Spin Axis - degrees
+* Carry Distance - yards
+* Total Distance - yards
+* Side - yards (negative is left, positive is right)
+* Side Total - yards (negative is left, positive is right)
+* Apex - yards

+NOTES: If a value is null it means it could not be calculated.

 ## Installation / Project Setup
 The Releases section of this repository contains XCFramework builds to be used in external projects.
 Fetch a tagged xcframework binary from the releases section and add this to the Frameworks and Libraries of your XCode project.
 For the demo projects, this is referenced under the lib/ folder.